To check on the status of your submission, please visit BME Frontiers’ manuscript submissions site

 It is best to create your figures as vector-based files such as those produced by Adobe Illustrator.
 Vector-based file formats include SVG, EPS, AI files.
 Some PDFs are vector-based, depending on the program used to create them.
 Vector-based files provide the maximum flexibility for sizing figures, especially text elements, without losing resolution.
 High-resolution files are not required for initial submission, but these are required for submission of revised manuscripts and for publication.
 At initial submission, high-resolution figure files can be saved at a lower resolution to minimize file size.

 For submission of revised manuscripts, each figure or image must be in a separate editable file format.
-Images may be submitted as Photoshop (PSD), TIFF, GIF, JPEG, PNG, or BMP files.
-Vector-based figures, such as graphs and line drawings, or compiled files containing such elements, may be submitted as PS, EPS, FIG, AI, Visio, WMF, EMF, Word (doc or docx), Excel (xls or xlsx), PowerPoint (ppt or pptx, prepared in Microsoft Office 2007 or later), OPJ, CDR, or PDF.
+Images may be submitted as TIFF, GIF, JPEG, PNG, BMP, PS, EPS, Word, Excel, PowerPoint, or PDF files.
+Vector-based figures, such as graphs and line drawings, or compiled files containing such elements, may be submitted as PS, EPS, Word (doc or docx), Excel (xls or xlsx), PowerPoint (ppt or pptx, prepared in Microsoft Office 2007 or later), or PDF.